m1m1ck/Java-Project-M1/README.md

 ###       ├── RequestHandler.java    // Class that handles a single client request in a thread
 ###      ├── ConnectionManager.java // (Optional) Class for managing active connections
 ###     └── Token.java             // (Optional) Class for the single-use token mechanism

+###ClientConfig.java (Stores client settings, similar to how ServerConfig stores server settings).
+###ClientMain.java (The entry point where the client logic is launched).